MarkJamesHoward/ScrollToTop/README.md

 ### Styling

-The element displayed for allowing the scroll to take place can be styled using CSS Shadow Parts.
-The component exposes the top level DIV element with the part of 'container'.
-So the below code can be used to change the background and border:
+The component can be styled using CSS Shadow Parts.
+The part 'container' can be selected to allow any CSS to be applied as shown in the below example:

 ```
  scroll-to-top-wc::part(container) {